matchaxmoxie/matchaxmoxie/README.md

 **A Journal of Agentic AI Development**

 This portfolio is structured as a journal documenting my work building agentic AI systems that operate autonomously and make decisions in real-time.
-It shows how I deploy agents across healthcare, education, nonprofit, and small business contexts, designing systems that process data continuously, adapt to changing conditions, and maintain human oversight—creating solutions that help people while operating within defined boundaries.
+It shows how I deploy agents across healthcare, education, nonprofit, and small business contexts, designing systems that process data continuously, adapt to changing conditions, and maintain human oversight - creating solutions that help people while operating within defined boundaries.

 **Why this format?** I wanted to document how I apply research frameworks to bridge human psychology and AI systems, designing agents that enhance rather than replace human capabilities.
 This journal shows exactly what I built, how I built it, and the research principles that inform my design decisions.